TimTerwijn/real-time-web-1920/README.md

 ![week1](/docs/week1.png)

 ## Description
-I want to make a space invader versus game for two players.
+I want to make a space invader versus game where two players can try to shoot each other from behind bunkers.
+The player who wins gains points for his high scores.
+You can also score points by shooting monsters in the middle of the screen.

 ## Install guide
 * Clone or download the repository $ git clone https://github.com/TimTerwijn/real-time-web-1920.git